 - Other European countries: A university degree requiring a minimum of three years of study, if earned under the terms of the Bologna Declaration, otherwise a university degree requiring a minimum of four years of study.

-- India, Pakistan, Bangladesh, and Nepal: A bachelor's degree of engineering (BE), a bachelor's degree of technology (BT), or a master's degree in any other field.
+- India, Pakistan, Bangladesh, and Nepal: A bachelor’s degree in engineering/technology or a master’s degree in any other field.

 - Other Asian countries: A university degree requiring four years of study.